herzenschein/herz-quadlet/README.md

 present within the `[Container]` section of container files, and together with certain policies, such as `Restart=` or modifications to the container command like `Exec=`, such features will have to be adapted to systemd unit style.
+You might want to use `WantedBy=default.target` to start a service on boot.
 The following is a good read on how unit dependencies behave in systemd:
 [Difference between PartOf and BindsTo in a systemd unit](https://pychao.com/2021/02/24/difference-between-partof-and-bindsto-in-a-systemd-unit/).